Renyu Hu, PhD

 B.S., Tsinghua University, 2007; M.S., Tsinghua Univerisity, 2009; Diplome d’Ingenieur, Ecole Centrale Paris, 2009; Ph.D., Massachusetts Institute of Technology, 2013.

-Other significant findings on exoplanets:
+Other significant results on exoplanets:

 © Hu, Renyu 2024